richardpham1998/simplyshop/README.md

 ### Docker Instructions

 The Spring Boot app can be dockerized, and it was dockerized before deploying it on AWS EC2.
-The dockerized file has not been provided here; only the .jar file is.
+The dockerized file has not been provided here.
+However, a Dockerfile used for deployment is provided.
 To manually dockerize the app:
 1) Load the project into Eclipse IDE for Java EE Developers 2020-03.
 2) Inside the project folder, create a file called “Dockerfile”.
 Make sure to keep the capital “D”.
 3) Fill in the Dockerfile with the following information: